alexjurkiewicz/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/tyk-operator-reconciliation-troubleshooting.md

 ---
-title: "Troubleshooting Reconciliation"
+title: "Understanding Reconciliation Status"
 date: 2023-07-19
 tags: ["Tyk Operator", "Reconciliation", "Kubernetes"]
 description: "How to check for reconciliation status using latestTransaction"
-weight: 1
+weight: 30
 menu:
    main:
-      parent: "Tyk Operator Reconciliation"
+      parent: "Tyk Operator"
 ---

+From [Tyk Operator v0.15.0](https://github.com/TykTechnologies/tyk-operator/releases/tag/v0.15.0), we introduce a new status subresource in APIDefinition CRD, called _latestTransaction_ which holds information about reconciliation status.

+{{< note success >}}
 The [Status subresource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#status-subresource) in Kubernetes is a specialized endpoint that allows developers and operators to retrieve the real-time status of a specific Kubernetes resource.
 By querying this subresource, users can efficiently access essential information about a resource's current state, conditions, and other relevant details without fetching the entire resource, simplifying monitoring and aiding in prompt decision-making and issue resolution.

-With [Tyk Operator v0.15.0](https://github.com/TykTechnologies/tyk-operator/releases/tag/v0.15.0), we introduce a new status subresource in APIDefinition CRD, called _latestTransaction_ which holds information about reconciliation status.
+{{< /note >}}

-The new status subresource _latestTransaction_ consists of a couple of fields that show the latest result of the reconciliation.
-It mainly includes the following:
+The new status subresource _latestTransaction_ consists of a couple of fields that show the latest result of the reconciliation:
 - `.status.latestTransaction.status`: shows the status of the latest reconciliation, either Successful or Failed;
 - `.status.latestTransaction.time`: shows the time of the latest reconciliation;
 - `.status.latestTransaction.Error`: shows the message of an error if observed in the latest transaction.

+## Example: Find out why an APIDefinition resource cannot be deleted
 Consider the scenario when APIDefinition and SecurityPolicy are connected.
 Usually, APIDefinition cannot be deleted directly since it is protected by SecurityPolicy.
 The proper approach to remove an APIDefinition is to first remove the reference to the SecurityPolicy (either by deleting the SecurityPolicy CR or updating SecurityPolicy CR’s specification), and then remove the APIDefinition itself.
 However, if we directly delete this APIDefinition, Tyk Operator won’t delete the APIDefinition unless the link between SecurityPolicy and APIDefinition is removed.
 It is to protect the referential integrity between your resources.

 ```